Home | Family Tree | |

 Occupation of Father, Shipwright ? ? ?
 Chatham.

-Description of Informant, Benjamin GIBSON, Father, Rhode Street, Chatham.
+Description of Informant, Benjamin GIBSON, Father, Rhode

 When Registered, Fourth December. | Regsitrar, Thomas William BULLBROOK?